-(C) Yes, our investment process incorporates material ESG factors into risk assessment and the risk

-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle HF 2 CORE 00 21 N/A PUBLIC Materiality analysis 1

-Does your organisation have a formal investment process to identify and incorporate material ESG factors across your hedge fund strategies?

-(2) Long/short equity

-(1) for all of our AUM

-(A) Yes, our investment process incorporates material governance factors (1) for all of our AUM (B) Yes, our investment process incorporates material environmental and social factors (1) for all of our AUM profile of the underlying exposures (D) No, we do not have a formal process; our investment professionals identify material ESG factors at their discretion 0 (E) No, we do not have a formal or informal process to identify and incorporate material ESG factors 0
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle HF 2 CORE OO 21 N/A PUBLIC Materiality analysis 1 Does your organisation have a formal investment process to identify and incorporate material ESG factors across your hedge fund strategies?
+(2 ?)
+Long/short e quity investment process material governance ( 1) for all of our i AUM incorporates investment process material al and social factors (1) for all of our AUM incorporates into risk asse investment process material ESG factors essment and the risk underlying exposures ( 1) for all of our i AUM process; our s identify material ESG 0 informal prod lo not have a formal or cess to identify and material ESG factors 0